liviur/LRGooglePlusClient/README.md

 ## Integration
 1. Copy LRGooglePlusClient into your project
-2. Either download (https://developers.google.com/+/mobile/ios/) drag the Google plus libray into your project or - in case of using CocoaPods (http://www.cocoapods.org) add the following line into your PodFile:
+2. Either download (https://developers.google.com/+/mobile/ios/) drag the Google plus library into your project or - in case of using CocoaPods (http://www.cocoapods.org) add the following line into your PodFile:
 	```
 		pod 'google-plus-ios-sdk', '~> 1.5'
 	```